Rapid Cloud Review (RCR)

 At CMS, all Software-as-a-Service (SaaS) products not authorized by the Federal Risk and Authorization Management Program (FedRAMP) are required to go through the Rapid Cloud Review (RCR) process.
 It is required by the CMS Information Systems Security and Privacy Policy (IS2P2) Cloud Computing Requirements (CMS-CLD).

-RCR helps CMS stakeholders understand the security posture of the SaaS vendor they are considering, along with potential risks that could be introduced by using the product.
+An RCR helps CMS stakeholders understand the security posture of the SaaS they are considering, along with potential risks that could be introduced by using the product.
+In addition, if you discover that a SaaS is in use without an appropriate authorization then an RCR helps CMS understand the security posture of those systems as well.
 Before implementing a pilot or procuring a license, it’s important for CMS teams to understand their responsibilities in managing security risks within their SaaS applications.

 The RCR process is managed by the SaaS Governance (SaaSG) team.
 If the RCR is approved, a Provisional Authorization to Operate (P-ATO) will be granted.
 If denied, the SaaSG team provides a report with reasons and recommendations.